BorowiecK2018/Reflection/README.md

+# Reflection 14
+## 05/03/2018
+Today I am almost complete with my bootstrap project.
+I only have to insert a mugshot for the bootstrap project.

 # Reflection 13
 ## 05/02/2018
 Today I entered new code into my bootstrap porject almost completed it.
 I added more facts about me and strated adding pictures on the regna site I created.